xuchen-ethz/UPG-GAN/README.md

 ## Citation
-If you use this code for your research, please cite our papers.
+If you find this repository useful for your research, please cite our paper.
 ```
 to be added
 ```